h-platform/cqm/Readme.md

 ```

-This is a sample express server with typescript using CommandResponse static helpers:
+This is a sample express server with typescript using CommandResponse helpers functions:

 ```
 import express, { Express, Request, Response } from 'express';